fullgus/emotimg-chat-plugin/README.md

 # Emotimg plugin for ChatGPT

-This plugin allows you to send images based on the emotion of the message.
+This plugin sends you a image based on the emotion of the message.

 Default character is “Maid-chan”, she is a young maid lady.

 ## Usage